bat-cha/circleci-serverless/README.md

 # circleci-serverless-go
-a minimalist docker image to deploy serverless go stuff
+a minimalist docker image to deploy serverless stuff